 “My team and I are constantly seeking new ways to reduce hunger and the ‘famine reaction’ that makes it so difficult for people to lose excess weight and keep it off”, says Amanda.
 “Our clinical weight loss trials involve creative and tireless efforts from my team and the people volunteering to lose weight for science, and this award is a great encouragement to continue”.
 Further information can be found at http://www.100womenofinfluence.com.au/.

 Professor Ian Caterson is the new President-Elect of the World Obesity Federation

-It was announced at the 12th International Congress on Obesity in Kuala Lumpur earlier this year that Professor Ian Caterson AM is the new President-Elect of the World Obesity Federation for 2014-2016, after which he will become President from 2016-2018.
+It was announced at the 12th International Congress on Obesity in Kuala Lumpur 2014 that Professor Ian Caterson AM is the new President-Elect of the World Obesity Federation for 2014-2016, after which he will become President from 2016-2018.

 Ian is the Director of the Boden Institute of Obesity, Nutrition Exercise & Eating Disorders and the Boden Professor of Human Nutrition at the University of Sydney.
 Congratulations to Ian for this significant honour.